What is the strongest natural antibiotic for a tooth infection?

 Tender, swollen lymph nodes under your jaw or in your neck.

-Sudden rush of foul-smelling and foul-tasting, salty fluid in your mouth and pain relief, if the abscess ruptures.
+Sudden rush of foul-smelling and foul-tasting, salty fluid in your mouth often accompanied by pain relief, when an abscess ruptures.

 Difficulty breathing or swallowing.